BrucesHobbies/basinMaster/README.md

 - Ultasonic range finder: HC-SR04
 - Pressure sensor: Honeywell ABP series

 This open source program logs the water depth and will send email alerts if the water depth exceeds an alert level.
+Options include Comma Separated Variable (CSV) file, MQTT, and/or InfluxDB.
 It can also send status reports on a periodic interval.
 The alerts and status messages can be an email or SMS message sent via email.
-Feel free to contribute with custom alert options such as MQTT, IFTT, etc. The program is written in Python and can be ported to additional platforms.
+Feel free to contribute with custom alert options.
+The program is written in Python and can be ported to additional platforms.
 The program runs from a terminal window or at boot.

 plotBasinMaster.py plots the water depth log.
 You can view the plots and pan/zoom to specific time periods for the measurements.
 It uses MatPlotLib and is easy to customize to plot what is of interest to you.